reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 (a)  Each member society has its own "Member Society Policies and Codes of Conduct"

 #### Acronyms
-It looks like there are many variations of CoC:
+It looks like there are many variations of the term CoC:
 - CoC = Code of Condudct
 - CoE = Code of Ethics
 - CP = Conduct Policy